Claudio Castagnoli: Death Riders (2024–present)

 At All Out, Castagnoli and Yuta failed to win the AEW World Tag Team Championship from The Young Bucks.
 Later on in the show, Castagnoli and Moxley violently attacked Danielson and kicked him out of the BCC, turning them into heels in the process.
 On 28 September at the Collision edition of Grand Slam, Castagnoli, Pac, and Yuta successfully defended their titles against Komander and Private Party.
 In November 2024, the BCC rebranded to the "Death Riders", a nod to Moxley's nickname in NJPW.
 On 24 November, Castagnoli was announced as a participant in the 2024 Continental Classic, where he was placed in the Gold league.
 Castagnoli finished the tournament with 9 points, but failed to advance to the playoff stage due to losing a tiebreaker to Will Ospreay.

-During his time in the Death Riders, Castagnoli and the other members would constantly interfere in Moxley's title defenses to help him win.
+During Moxley's world title reign from October 2024 to July 2025, Castagnoli and the other members of the Death Riders would constantly interfere in Moxley's title defenses to help him retain.
 On 6 April 2025 at Dynasty, Castagnoli, Pac, and Yuta successfully defended their titles against Rated FTR.
 On 16 April at Dynamite: Spring BreakThru, Castagnoli and Yuta with Moxley filling in for an injured Pac lost the trios titles to Powerhouse Hobbs and The Opps (Samoa Joe and Katsuyori Shibata), ending their reign at 234 days.
 On 17 April at Collision: Spring BreakThru, Castagnoli accepted Adam Cole's open challenge for the AEW TNT Championship, but failed to win the title.
 On 25 May at Double or Nothing, the Death Riders teamed with The Young Bucks, losing to Kenny Omega, Swerve Strickland, Willow Nightingale, and The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) in an Anarchy in the Arena match.
 On 12 July at All In, Castagnoli and Yuta with Gabe Kidd failed to regain the trios titles from The Opps.
 The Death Riders were defeated by Darby Allin, Roderick Strong, and The Conglomeration (Mark Briscoe, Orange Cassidy, and Kyle O'Reilly) in Blood and Guts match on 12 November at the namesake event.
+On November 24, Castagnoli was announced as a participant in the 2025 Continental Classic, where he was placed in the Blue League.
+Castagnoli finished the tournament with 7 points, including a win over Moxley, but failed advanced to the semi-finals.

+In May 2026, Castagnoli entered the Owen Hart Cup, losing to Brody King in the quarterfinals on the May 27 episode of Dynamite.